 There are a few ways to avoid having certain assets go through probate in Iowa.
 Some strategies for bypassing probate include:

-• Payable-on-Death – Payable-on-death accounts pass the funds directly to a beneficiary upon the account owner’s death.
+- Payable-on-Death – Payable-on-death accounts pass the funds directly to a beneficiary upon the account if the owner dies.

 Contact an Iowa Wills Attorney